mwaylabs/generator-m-ionic/README.md

 ```

 ##### Environments when using several modules
 In case your project grows large and you have several modules in your project you will probably find yourself wanting to share environments across all modules.
 No problem.
 Every module you create has it's own `Config` constant located in `app/module/constants/config-const.js`.
-But only your `main` module contains the actual environments.
+But only your `main` module contains the environment files.
 The gulp tasks will automatically copy the environments to all of your modules' `Config.ENV` constants.

 #### gulp build-vars